German Shepherd Attacks

-From gathering evidence to creating a strong claim, our attorneys will always be by your side, protecting the best interests of your German Shepherd attack claim.
-Christopher Dixon has earned repeated recognition as a “Top 100 Trial Lawyer” by the National Trial Lawyers Association, and his efforts have recovered more than $50,000,000 in settlements and recoveries for personal injury victims in St. Louis.
+From gathering evidence to creating a strong claim, our attorneys will always be by your side, protecting the best interests of your German shepherd attack claim.
+Christopher Dixon has earned repeated recognition as a “Top 100 Trial Lawyer” by the National Trial Lawyers Association, and his efforts have recovered more than $50 million in settlements and recoveries for personal injury victims in St. Louis.

 If you are ready to begin your German shepherd attack claim, and recover compensation for your dog bite injuries, call (314) 208-2808 or contact the St. Louis dog bite lawyers at the Dixon Injury Firm today for a free case review or consultation.